ninetrolls/FED_ASM2/README.md

 User Stories:
 1) As a user that is in my teens, I want to be able to easily browse through the products on any ecommerce page and be able to easily filter out products that I will be more interested in.
 This will allow me to focus more on the things I am more interested in.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
-You can include the XD share url.
-Wireframe link:
+This is the wireframe link:
 https://www.figma.com/file/pybchirpnycuWkPNk3SasM/FED-ASM-2?type=design&node-id=0%3A1&mode=design&t=UgrG3BPoCffFrlyH-1

 # Existing Features